netux/BeatSaber-BeatmapPlayCount-Quest/README.md

 - Use a ▶ image as an icon for the level detail label.
 - Features from PC version:
-  - Make progress relative to when the user started the song
   - Beatmap characteristic banning

 # Data location